-Most of you must not be aware what HTTPS actually means.
+Most of you must not be aware of what HTTPS actually means.
 But if you witness any site URL without an HTTPS mentioned before, then you must definitely be cautious about it.
-HTTPS prevent intruders from interfering between a site and its users.
+HTTPS prevents intruders from interfering between a site and its users.

 Does your computer or laptop connect directly to a broadband modem?
 Don’t be happy about this as it is a bad idea.
 Hackers bombard IP addresses to see if they can enter into a system and steal all the information.

 You need to have a router on the home network that can mitigate with a built-in firewall.
 This router uses Network Address Translation to assign a unique IP address to every device on the home network, which is not visible on any other network.
 This way, it is possible to stop direct attacks right away.
 Additionally, you can use the router to share secured Wi-Fi and internet connection.

 You can even install firewall software on your PC to keep all your stuff a secret.

 With mobile devices regularly logged into the accounts till you physically log out, your account stays open running in the background.

 If you forget to lock out of your social media accounts or Gmail accounts on your mobile devices, then you are inviting hackers to your door.
 Just remember, shutting the window and is not the same as logging out.
 A good example of this is your Facebook account.